 We can also give a handicap mark to a once-raced winner over Jumps if that horse is no longer eligible for novice races.
 For example, a horse that wins one hurdle race yet remains without a hurdles rating would not be eligible for novice contests from the following season onwards.
 We would therefore allot that horse a rating to enable it to instead race in handicaps.

-The exception for novice eligibility is that any horse winning its first hurdle or chase in the last two months of each Jumps season (March and April) retains its novice status until the end of October to enable it to gain a similar amount of experience against its peers as a horse winning its first hurdle or chase at an earlier stage.
-However, due to the effect of Covid-19 on the race programme, any Novice that won for the first time between 1 February and the end of the 2019/2020 Jump Season (25 April) will remain a Novice until 30 November 2020.
+The exception for novice eligibility is that any horse winning its first hurdle or chase in the last two months of each Jumps season (March and April) retains its novice status until the end of November to enable it to gain a similar amount of experience against its peers as a horse winning its first hurdle or chase at an earlier stage.

 Jumps horses can also have two different handicap ratings, one for hurdles and the other for chases (section below)